Colloquium: Spin-orbit effects in superconducting hybrid structures

 \subsubsection{The Ginzburg-Landau formalism}

 The Ginzburg-Landau formalism is a symmetry-based method to explore the behavior of superconducting systems~\cite{Ginzburg1950}.
-It involves expanding the free energy in the complex superconducting order parameter $\psi$, indicating the strength of the superconductivity, and is largely phenomenological.
+It involves expanding the free energy in the complex superconducting order parameter $\psi$, indicating the strength of the superconductivity, and is valid close to the superconducting transition temperature ($T_c$).
 The method is highly successful, and consistent with BCS theory~\cite{Gorkov1959}.
-In the presence of SOC, the free energy density is given as~\cite{Edelstein1996:JPCM,Samokhin2004,Kaur2005}
+Since $\psi$ describes singlet superconductivity, this approach cannot be used to obtain information about the triplet correlations, and thus is of limited use in making predictions relevant for superconducting spintronics, such as the generation of long-ranged triplets.
+Nevertheless, it is still possible to indirectly extract some information about spin-dependent phenomena---through their influence on $\psi$.
+A prominent example of this is the inclusion of a Rashba-type SOC and an exchange field $\bm{h}$, in which case the free energy density is given as~\cite{Edelstein1996:JPCM,Samokhin2004,Kaur2005}